and how to prevent accidents and deaths in construction

 The dangers in construction are heavily dependent on the type of construction work that is being carried out.
 For example, working with asbestos presents entirely different hazards to working at heights.
 This article outlines common construction hazards found within civil engineering and how to work safely to prevent them.

-Here’s a list of hazards on a construction site and guidelines to prevent accident or deaths in the industry:-
+Here’s a list of construction hazards and guidelines to prevent accidents or deaths in the industry:-

 Working at Heights